cybergarage/uecho-go/doc/extensions.md

 ![logo](img/logo.png)

-# Expanded Configurations for Go Platform
+# Extended Configurations for Go Platform

-`uecho-go` supports some extension specifications for [ECHONET Lite][enet] to use the IoT protocol in a variety of situations such as Cloud computing or testing.
+`uecho-go` supports some extension specifications for [ECHONET Lite][enet] to use the IoT protocol in various situations such as cloud computing or testing.

 # TCP Unicast

-[ECHONET Lite][enet] does not strictly specify the TCP specification, and the TCP unicast is not mandatory.
-However `uecho-go` supports it the unicast protocol to send the messages more reliably.
-The TCP extention is disabled as default, and so use `Node::SetTCPEnabled() to enable it as the following.
+[ECHONET Lite][enet] does not strictly specify the TCP specification, and TCP unicast is not mandatory.
+However, `uecho-go` supports the unicast protocol to send messages more reliably.
+The TCP extension is disabled by default, so use `Node::SetTCPEnabled()` to enable it as follows:

 ```